HexHive/OSTEP-slides/22-semaphores.md

 # Deadlock

-* Locks are taken in conflicting order
+Locks are taken in conflicting order.

 ```.C
 void T1() {